dipolexchange/docs/docs/get-started/connection-guide.md

 ---
 id: connection-guide
-title: Connect Your Wallet to DiopleSwap
+title: Connect Your Wallet to DipoleSwap
 sidebar_position: 4
 ---